×

 Here at InsideArbitrage we track six different special situations including companies choosing to go public through a special purpose acquisition company or SPAC.
 We also like to track a curated group of funds that focus on special situations including about a dozen that use the merger arbitrage strategy.

 This page in some sense provides a quick overview of what is happening across multiple strategies and provides jump off points to the various tools we have built to help you stay on top of these special situations.
-You can also check out the book our founder Asif Suria wrote, The Event-Driven Edge in Investing or our weekly podcast covering special situations.
+You can also check out the book our founder Asif Suria wrote, The Event-Driven Edge in Investing, our weekly podcast covering special situations or our monthly special situations newsletter.

 Current Special Situations Activity